 Robert M. Kimmitt

 Robert M. Kimmitt is Senior International Counsel at the law firm of WilmerHale.
-He is also Lead Independent Director at Facebook.
+He is also Lead Independent Director at Meta.

 Ambassador Kimmitt has held a wide variety of senior positions at the intersection of international business, finance, and public policy.
 From 2005-2009, he served as Deputy Secretary of the U.S. Treasury, where he had significant responsibility for the Department’s international agenda, including his leadership role on the Committee on Foreign Investment in the United States (CFIUS) and in development of the Santiago Principles for Sovereign Wealth Funds.

-Earlier, he was American Ambassador to Germany from 1991-1993; Under Secretary of State for Political Affairs from 1989-1991; and General Counsel to the U.S. Treasury from 1985-1987.
+Earlier, he was American Ambassador to Germany from 1991-1993, Under Secretary of State for Political Affairs from 1989-1991, and General Counsel to the U.S. Treasury from 1985-1987.
 He also served in the Reagan White House as National Security Council Executive Secretary and General Counsel from 1983-1985, with the rank of Deputy Assistant to the President for National Security Affairs.
-He is a recipient of the Presidential Citizens Medal, the Department of Treasury Alexander Hamilton Award, the Department of Defense Distinguished Public Service Award, the CIA Director’s Award, and the Arthur Flemming Award for distinguished public service.

 In addition to his government service, Ambassador Kimmitt served as Executive Vice President, Global Public Policy, at Time Warner from 2001-2005.
 Prior to that, he was Vice Chairman and President of Commerce One, a Silicon Valley software company.
 He was a partner at Wilmer, Cutler & Pickering from 1997-2000, a managing director of Lehman Brothers from 1993-1997, and a partner in the law firm of Sidley & Austin from 1987-1989.

-Ambassador Kimmitt serves on the Global Advisory Board of Tokai Tokyo Financial Holdings as well as the International Advisory Board of The Maureen and Mike Mansfield Foundation.
+Ambassador Kimmitt serves on the International Advisory Board of The Maureen and Mike Mansfield Foundation.
 He is a member of the American Academy of Diplomacy, the Council on Foreign Relations, and the Trilateral Commission.
 He is Chairman Emeritus of the American Council on Germany, and his foreign language is German.